-A volunteer, who has a complaint whether against a member of staff, the organisation or another volunteer, should discuss this with the Volunteer Support Officer.
-If the complaint is about the Volunteer Support Officer, then the matter should be referred to a general manager, who will then process the complaint.
+A volunteer, who has a complaint whether against a member of staff, the organisation or another volunteer, should discuss this with the volunteer coordinator.
+If the complaint is about the volunteer coordinator, then the matter should be referred to a general manager, who will then process the complaint.

 During this meeting the volunteer can be accompanied by a nominated person of their choice.
 If the issue cannot be resolved at this stage then the volunteer should proceed to stage 2.